titov-vv/jal/docs/README.md

 If you want to ask a question, report a bug, provide help or support an author - you may use email [jal@gmx.ru](mailto:jal@gmx.ru?subject=%5BJAL%5D%20Help) or [Telegram](https://t.me/jal_support) ([Issues](https://github.com/titov-vv/jal/issues) on GitHub are always welcome also).

 ### Thanks!
-I would like to a mention people who helped me in 2022 as I got more donations, help and feedback from users this year.
+I would like to a mention people who helped me in 2022 and 2023 as I got more donations, help and feedback from users this year.
 And while I can't name every one of them I would like to confirm my appreciation for this help.
 They did the project better!

 ### [FAQ](https://github.com/titov-vv/jal/blob/master/docs/FAQ.md)